opensrp/opensrp-client-immunization/README.md

 2. Open Genymotion and Run the Virtual Device created previously.
 3. Run the app on Android Studio and chose the Genymotion Emulator as the ` Deployment Target`

+## Guidelines for vaccines names in the `vaccines.json` configuration file
+Vaccine names can contain upper and/or lowercase letters , integers, hyphens, forward slash(as a separator for combined vaccines) and commas. e.g.  `MR - CE`, `RTS,S 2` , `Measles 2 / MR 2`

 ## Multi Language Support

 ### Vaccines